Another Roger Deakin book

 Members may remember the big W&BA Doggerland project in 2015 – about the prehistoric settlements that lay between us and Europe before the sea moved in.
 Our interest was in both its past and the artistic resonance of its present, and the project culminated in a day-long event with the academics and artists involved.
 Then this March, we had a hugely successful morning at the Halesworth Cut when local author Julia Blackburn and anthropologist Hugh Brody pursued the subject, focusing particularly on Julia’s wonderful recent book, Time Song – Searching for Doggerland, which she started researching after coming to our event..

 Well Doggerland has surfaced again.
-It’s the title of a new novel by Ben Smith, a creative writing lecturer and poet based in Plymouth.
+It’s the title of a novel by Ben Smith, a creative writing lecturer and poet based in Plymouth.
 His speciality is oceans, climate change and the ‘Anthropocene’.
 Doggerland has garnered some great reviews and Jon Reservoir13 McGregor ‘absolutely loved it’.
-Just 39 pages in, I agree.
-So far there’s a boy and an old man looking after a decaying wind turbine farm out in the North Sea.
-The ancient depths beckon…

 In a neat literary connection, Ben Smith and Julia Blackburn discussed their joint interest in Doggerland on Radio 4’s Open Book on 23 May (on the programme’s website and BBC Sounds).

 And the plot thickens: not of the books, but back in real life.
-British and Belgian scientists are about to use seabed mapping to produce, they hope, the first detailed 3D charts of the rivers, lakes, hills etc of ancient Doggerland.
-One of the expedition’s leaders is the archaeologist Professor Vince Gaffney… yes, one of our collaborators in the 2015 project. https://www.theguardian.com/science/2019/may/08/mapping-begins-of-lands-lost-to-north-sea-during-the-stone-age
+British and Belgian scientists have been using seabed mapping to produce, they hope, the first detailed 3D charts of the rivers, lakes, hills etc of ancient Doggerland.
+One of the expedition’s leaders is the archaeologist Professor Vince Gaffney… yes, one of our collaborators in the 2015 project. https://www.theguardian.com/science/2019/may/08/mapping-begins-of-lands-lost-to-north-sea-during-the-stone-age.